AdobeDocs/experience-manager-64.pt-BR/help/sites-authoring/default-components-foundation.md

 >[!NOTE]
 >
 >Esta seção aborda os componentes fundamentais, que estão disponíveis com o AEM para várias versões e estão disponíveis prontamente em uma configuração padrão do AEM.
-Entretanto, vários componentes básicos foram descontinuados com o AEM 6.4.
+No entanto, vários componentes básicos foram descontinuados com AEM 6.4.
 >
 >Adobe recommends leveraging the more modern and extensible [core components](https://helpx.adobe.com/experience-manager/core-components/using/authoring.html).
 These are part of the [We.Retail sample content](/help/sites-developing/we-retail.md) and can also be [installed separately and used for development](https://helpx.adobe.com/experience-manager/core-components/using/using.html) by your administrator.